 University Staff Employee: Those salaried, non-faculty employees hired on or after July 1, 2006, and those salaried non-faculty employees and administrative and professional faculty electing to participate in the University Human Resources System established by the Board of Visitors under the authority granted by the Restructuring Act and the Management Agreement.
 The term “University Staff Employee” includes all types of university staff employees (Operational & Administrative, Managerial & Professional, and Executive & Senior Administrative described in this policy.

 Restructuring Act: The Restructured Higher Education Financial and Administrative Operations Act, Chapter 4.10 of Title 23 of the Code of Virginia.

 Management Agreement: The agreement between the University and the Commonwealth required by Subsection D of §23-38.88 of the Restructuring Act.

-Managerial & Professional (M&P): University staff employees who manage a division or subdivision of a major academic or administrative unit and/or exercise significant knowledge, discretion and independent judgment gained through advanced education or experience.
-This category includes coaches and assistant coaches on individually negotiated contracts.
-M&P Staff are typically exempt employees under the provisions of the Fair Labor Standards Act.
-Executive & Senior Administrative (E&SA): University staff employees on limited term appointments having significant administrative responsibilities and duties and exercising considerable independent discretion, and having the ability to commit the University to a long term course of action.
+Executive & Senior Administrative Staff (E&SA): University staff employees on limited term appointments having significant administrative responsibilities and duties and exercising considerable independent discretion, and having the ability to commit the University to a long term course of action.

 This category includes: